 I wish someone had handed me this book in high school while I was trudging through whatever terrible AP calculus book we were using and reassured me that math can be challenging, fun, and awesome.
 Really, everyone should find the time to read this book.
-You won’t be able to do all of the problems since every chapters contains around 60-70 problems from routine proofs and calculations up to open research problems.
+You won’t be able to do all of the problems since every chapter contains around 60-70 problems from routine proofs and calculations up to open research problems.
 Although I’ve put it in the Core Subjects section of the math book list, it is accessible to undergraduates, and even to high school students with appropriate guidance.
 At some point I should make a sublist of books every math major, grad student, or self studier absolutely must read.
 This book will be on the top of that list.
-Buy a copy here.

 Best Set Theory & Logic Book List

 Here are the best set theory and logic books I know of at the undergraduate level.
 There is more on set theory and foundations (model theory, proof theory, etc) in the Advanced Topics section.

 - Jech & Hrbacek, Introduction to Set Theory.